clarapereira/Zebrafish-VDJ-analysis/README.md

 ```sh
 mixcr -v
 ```
-Navigate to the folder specified in the command line (e.g., `/usr/local/Cellar/mixcr/3.0.13-2/libraries`), and save there the external library containing the TRB sequences we provide.
+Navigate to the folder specified in the command line (e.g., `/usr/local/Cellar/mixcr/3.0.13-2/libraries`), and save there the external library containing the reference TRB sequences.

 ## 2. Install the R package `vdjveR`
-`vdjveR` is an R package which contains functions that may help wet lab biologists exploring VDJ diversity after alignment with MIXCR.
-One of the potentially useful functions is the calculation of equitability scores for the detection of oligoclonality.
-There are other tools developed by others to further explore VDJ rearrangements, that we list in the end of this page.
+`vdjveR` is an R package which contains functions that may help exploring VDJ diversity after alignment with MIXCR.
+One of the potentially useful functions is the calculation of equitability scores for the evaluation of the equivalence of the clones within a population.
 > Install `vdjveR` directly from the github repository:
 ```sh
 ```